momentum-design/blog/doc/_posts/en_us/mframe/README.md

----
-categories:
-  - en_us
-  - mframe
----
 # Introduction to the mframe docs

 This guide explains how to using mframe Library.
 The get start section shows an example which covers most usage of mframe.
-Foundmamentals section will show the programming principle.
+Foundmamentals section will show the programming principles.

 # Getting Started